durgaswaroop/FriendsOutreach/README.md

 FriendsOutreach
 ===============
-To keep in touch
+Helps you to keep in touch with all your friends effectively.
-Still Work in Progress.
-Its working now.
+Its all working fine now.
 So, feel free to use it.
+And, you can suggest feature requests too if you like to see some more functionality in this

 What does this program do?
 --------------------------